 Do you agree that the Bayer stock is undervalued?

 Has Bayer caught your interest, or do you agree that the Bayer stock is undervalued?
 Be aware that attractive dividend yields should not be the only reason to buy shares of a company.
+And as I stated above, it is not unlikely that Bayer will cut the payouts next year.
 The same applies to individual metrics such as PE ratio or P/C ratio.
 Always look at such numbers in context.
-My analyses here on the TEV Blog are an excellent way to start with your research (click here).
+My analyses here on the TEV Blog are an excellent way to start your research (click here).
 You can also contact me here or ask the community in the comments if they can help with your due diligence.

 Otherwise, I use tools like those from Dividendstocks.cash and Seeking Alpha to do further research.
 You can also find me and my analyses on these platforms.